nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```

 **Limitation:**
-- For adding a new meeting, please add it under the first name.
-For the case above, you only need to add the
+- When adding a new meeting, please add it under the first user added.
+- For the case above, you only need to add the
 new meeting for `ibra` and it will populate for `ym` as well.
 Take note, adding new meeting under names except
 for the first name will be ignored.
-- Same for editing the detail of an existing meeting, please edit it under the first name.
+- This applies for editing the details of an existing meeting, please edit it under the first name.

 ## Current Limitation of app
-- Meeting cannot span across multiple days/past midnight.
+- Meeting cannot span across multiple days or go past midnight.
 If that is the case, please create 2 separate meetings.
 e.g. if I want to have a meeting from 11pm - 3am, create one for today 2300 - 2359 and another from 0000 - 0300
 for the next day.
 We will fix this in the next version.